 Seven small market gardens make up our Patchwork Farm in Hackney.
 You are welcome to visit our larger sites when we are working there or join our volunteer work team.
 Opening times vary with the seasons, so check the volunteering page for updates.

 Our Clissold Park site is located in Clissold Park, Stoke Newington, N16 9HJ.
-Our site is open to the public when we are working there on Mondays from 10am to 4pm.
+Our site is open to the public when we are working there on Mondays.
 This site also boasts a polytunnel and in addition to tomatoes, cucumbers and beans, also specialises in melon growing!

 Our Hackney Tree Nursery site is just off Homerton Road, Hackney Marshes.
 We work there on Mondays.
 For more information about the site and directions for getting there, look up the Tree Nursery on the Sustainable Hackney website.

 Farmgate Sales at Clissold Park

 During the growing season - March to September - we have produce for sale at our Clissold Park site on Mondays: the leaves and fruit are picked that day so are the freshest money can buy.
 Depending on season, we offer salad leaves, herbs, tomatoes, cucumbers, beans and melons.

 History of our market gardens